-The amount of income tax (benefit) provision included in comprehensive income but excluded from net income attributable to Koppers relating to adjustments to reflect the unfunded status of employee post-retirement benefit plans is \$(0.7) million, \$2.4 million and \$(19.6) million for the years ended December 31, 2010, 2009 and 2008, respectively.
+The amount of income tax (benefit) provision included in comprehensive income but excluded from net income attributable to Koppers relating to adjustments to reflect the unfunded status of employee post-retirement benefit plans is \$9.1 million, \$(0.6) million and \$2.4 million for the years ended December 31, 2011, 2010 and 2009, respectively.

-The amount of income tax benefit included in stockholders' equity but excluded from net income attributable to Koppers relating to the expense for restricted stock and employee stock options recognized differently for financial and tax reporting purposes was \$0.2 million, \$0.0 million and \$0.8 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+The amount of income tax benefit included in shareholders' equity but excluded from net income attributable to Koppers relating to the expense for restricted stock and employee stock options recognized differently for financial and tax reporting purposes was \$0.2 million for the year ended December 31, 2010.